-Nurses and other frontline healthcare workers should be active and thinking clearly during this pandemic time.
-As the COVID-19 has been with us for a long time, many nurses are finding themselves confronted with an overwhelmed feeling of stress and anxiety.
-Stress and anxiety can suppress the immune system – and it will affect the patient’s care!
+Nurses and other frontline healthcare workers should be active and think clearly during this pandemic.
+As COVID-19 has been with us for a long time, many nurses are overwhelmed with stress and anxiety.
+Stress and anxiety can suppress the immune system and affect the patient’s care!
 That’s why stress and anxiety management is important for healthcare providers to stay well and continue their quality services!
 Focus on the below things to relieve your stress:

 Proper COVID-19 Training

-Proper COVID-19 training drills into you the effective measurements to take at the right moment.
+Proper COVID-19 training teaches you the effective measurements to take at the right moment.
 That’s the grounding you need at this very moment to adapt to the current situation.
-Because we haven’t found any vaccines yet, no one knows the proper health instructions to keep as the protocols change as we get to know more about COVID-19.
-As a nurse who works in direct contact with COVID-19 patients, you have to take extra precautions than everyone else.
+Because we haven’t found any vaccines yet, no one knows the proper health instructions to keep as the protocols change and we learn more about COVID-19.
+As a nurse in direct contact with COVID-19 patients, you have to take extra precautions than everyone else.
 No one knows who will be the COVID-19 patient and who is not.
-The best you could do here is keep track of your patient data, and provide your best to ensure you are protecting yourself and others!
+The best you can do here is keep track of your patient data and provide your best to protect yourself and others!

 As a frontline nurse, you must be stressed about your risk of contracting COVID-19.
 Your training will teach you to plan for the unexpected.
 Having adequate knowledge of the precautions that you have to take will give you some relief.
 Talking more positive news with fellow nurses will help you in this situation.